Category

 The State of Mental Health

-In 2013, the Ministry of Health, Labour and Welfare added mental disorders such as depression to the "Five Major Diseases," recognizing them as conditions requiring extensive and continuous medical care, alongside cancer, stroke, cardiovascular diseases like myocardial infarction, and diabetes.
+In 2013, the Ministry of Health, Labour and Welfare designated mental illnesses such as depression as "diseases requiring extensive and continuous medical care," placing them alongside cancer, stroke, cardiovascular diseases like myocardial infarction, and diabetes as one of the "Five Major Diseases."

-Furthermore, according to the "Occupational Safety and Health Survey (Actual Conditions Survey)" conducted by Japan's Ministry of Health, Labour and Welfare in 2022, the percentage of workplaces with employees who took leave for one month or more or resigned due to mental health issues was 65.3% for workplaces with 300 to 499 employees and as high as 90.8% for workplaces with 1,000 or more employees.
+Furthermore, according to the 2022 "Occupational Safety and Health Survey (Actual Conditions Survey)" conducted by Japan's Ministry of Health, Labour and Welfare, the percentage of workplaces with employees who took consecutive leave for over one month or resigned due to mental health issues was 65.3% for workplaces with 300 to 499 employees and as high as 90.8% for workplaces with 1,000 or more employees.

 Workers who took leave for one month or more due to mental health issues accounted for 0.6% of all regular employees.
 With Japan's 2023 workforce at 60.76 million※1, this translates to over 360,000 individuals.